eBay/akutan/docs/central_log_arch.md

     system, doing so requires updating the scope of every transaction.

 We believe the central log is well-suited to meeting the requirements stated above.
-Using a cluster of small VMs (40 GB disk, 8 GB RAM, 4 VCPUs), our Beam implementation stored 4 billion items totalling 1.2 TB of data.
+Using a cluster of small VMs (40 GB disk, 8 GB RAM, 4 VCPUs), our Akutan implementation stored 4 billion items totalling 1.2 TB of data.
 Using Kafka, the data was loaded at an average write rate of 25 MB/sec \[12\].